fyookball/ChainBet/PROTOCOL.md

 After Bob detects Alice’s Phase 1 message, Bob responds to Alice’s bet announcement letting Alice know that he accepts her bet.  (there may have been others on the network whom also accept the bet, but Bob happens to be the first to accept her bet)

-NOTE: This transaction ID of the transaction containing this Message #2, herein referred to as the <participant_opreturn_txn_id>.
+NOTE: This transaction ID of the transaction containing this phase 2 message, herein referred to as the <participant_opreturn_txn_id>.

 OP_RETURN OUTPUT: